 Petrol and diesel prices in your city, check today's rates here

-- The prices of petrol and diesel vary from state to state owing to the taxes that get levied on them by both central as well as state governments along with freight charges.
-Check rates here

-Petrol and diesel prices across major cities of the country remained unchanged on Wednesday after being revised on Tuesday.
-On Tuesday, the fuel prices were reduced across the country due to reduction in the international crude prices.
+Petrol prices held steady across the country on Friday, for the third consecutive day after Tuesday's price cuts.
+On Tuesday, the fuel prices were lowered after a reduction in international crude prices.
 Before Tuesday, the fuel prices were not changed for four consecutive days.
-As per data available on Indian Oil Corporation’s (IOC) website on Wednesday, the price of one litre of petrol in Delhi stood at ₹90.56 while diesel was priced ₹80.87.
-In Mumbai, petrol is currently retailing at ₹99.98, while diesel costs ₹87.96.
+According to data available on the Indian Oil Corporation’s (IOC) website on Friday, the price of one litre of petrol in Delhi was ₹90.56 and diesel was priced at ₹80.87.
+In Mumbai, petrol is currently retailing at ₹96.98 and diesel costs ₹87.96.

-Fuel prices were earlier revised on March 25, after they remained unchanged - and at record highs - for 24 days consecutive days.
-On March 25, petrol prices fell by 21 paise per litre and diesel prices were reduced by 20 paise.
-Notably, fuel prices vary in different states owing to the taxes levied on them by both central as well as state governments along with freight charges.
+Fuel prices vary in different states owing to the taxes levied on them by both central as well as state governments along with freight charges.
 These taxes make up for 60 per cent of the retail selling price of petrol and over 54 per cent of diesel.
 The fuel prices are generally revised on a daily basis in tandem with the benchmark international price and foreign exchange rates.

-Here’s what you pay for a litre of petrol and diesel in your city on Wednesday (March 31):
+Here’s what you will pay for a litre of petrol and diesel in your city on Friday (April 2):

 |City